 CRMs are not all the same.
 They can be tailored specifically for your industry and/or your business so that they provide the tools needed to not only meet your needs but also provide a personalized level of customer service.

-Real estate businesses have a unique advantage when it comes to using industry-specific CRM.
-They’re able to automate important tasks, such as sending out welcome emails and/or messages, customized newsletters, or notifications of new homes that fit your buyer’s criteria.
+Real estate businesses have unique needs when it comes to using a CRM.
+They need to automate important tasks, such as sending out welcome emails and/or messages, customized newsletters, or notifications of new homes that fit a client’s criteria.
 The value is in being able to be more responsive to leads without having to do all the work manually.

 If you're a real estate agent in Los Angeles and want to see all the properties within walking distance of Beverly Hills High School, an industry-specific CRM will be able to pull up those listings automatically.
 Some systems even allow agents to set up alerts for price changes through their built-in property value estimator and other information as they become available on their MLS.